 Description

-DESCRIPTION: Grange War Memorial is located in the churchyard of Holy Trinity Church, B5289, Grange, Cumbria.
-It is prominently situated by the south wall of the church, facing the main road passing by.
-It comprises a wheel-head Honister slate cross on a square plinth with a single-stepped base.
-It has a highly decorated front face including animals, vines, a laurel wreath and strap work carvings.
-The sides of the cross and shaft are also decorated.
+Grange War Memorial is a First World War memorial built in 1922, located in the churchyard of Holy Trinity Church on the B5289 in Grange, Cumbria.
+It is prominently positioned against the south wall of the church, facing the main road.
+The memorial features a wheel-head cross made of Honister slate, set on a square plinth with a single-stepped base.
+The front face of the cross is highly decorated with carvings of animals, vines, a laurel wreath, and strap work.
+The sides of both the cross and the shaft also display decorative elements.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.